College Street Singers

 .
 All singers must arrive 30 minutes prior to their audition time to complete audition forms.

-- Singers will perform one song from memory.
+- Singers will perform two songs of contrasting styles and genres.
 The style can be whatever shows your voice at its best: classical, pop, musical theatre, contemporary Christian, folk, or traditional hymns.
 You may use cd accompaniment, accompany yourself on an instrument you play, or have a pianist accompany you.
 Singers who would like to have a pianist play for them must notify Dr. Hudson prior to their scheduled audition time and bring sheet music with them to their audition.

 - Sight-reading: Singers will be required to sight read the soprano, alto, tenor, or bass part from an unfamiliar song.

-- Vocalise: Singers will be required to sing some vocal exercises to check range and possible voice part.
+- Vocalize: Singers will be required to sing some vocal exercises to check range and possible voice part.

 - Movement: Singers will be asked to perform a short movement routine.
 Instructions about how to prepare for this will be given to you when you contact Dr. Hudson for an audition time.